Posts Tagged ‘CollStudents’

 NEWH-Washington D.C./Virginia Chapter Scholarship

-• Actively enrolled student: 2-year program freshman and above, 4-year sophomore/second year and above, or
+ Actively enrolled student: 2-year program freshman and above, 4-year sophomore/second year

-graduate level attending college in Delaware, Maryland, Pennsylvania, Virginia, West Virginia and Washington DC
+and above, or graduate level attending college in: Delaware, Maryland, Pennsylvania, Virginia, West

-• Financial need through college for past, current, or upcoming tuition or program approved books/supplies
+• Financial need through college for past/current/upcoming tuition or program approved

 Central Virginia Nursery and Landscape Scholarship Fund